 It is undeniable that one of the many aspects that sets a company apart from others is the quality of the products and services they offer.
 One of the many reasons why quality products are essential in business is because they satisfy your clients, and good customer reviews establish your business’ reputation.
 Whether you are managing software and application programming business or a start-up toy company, testing your product is immensely necessary.
 However, before you start engaging in a testing process, you need to layout a test plan first.
 A test plan is like a guide book.
 It is a detailed document that outlines the test strategies, objectives, schedules, and deliverables required for software project testing.
-The test plan also serves as the roadmap of your testing process, whose goal is to make sure that there are no problems with the project before providing it to your clients.
+The test plan also serves as the roadmap of your testing process, whose goal action plan is to make sure that there are no problems with the project before providing it to your clients.
 It also serves as documentation for future references.

 Did you know that due to a poor test plan, the recall of Takata airbags in 2016 has been the costliest at 26 billion dollars affecting up to 19 million cars?